ryan-taylor/pars0n/README.md

 # Parson - High-Performance JSON Parser CLI

-Parson is a Rust CLI application that uses simd-lite for high-performance JSON parsing and querying.
-The output can be formatted in multiple ways, including a format compatible with Google Cloud AI processing.
+Parson is a Rust CLI application for high-performance JSON parsing and querying.
 This tool is designed to be efficient and easy to use, perfect for processing large JSON files or multiple files in batch.

 ## Features

-- Fast JSON parsing using simd-lite
+- Fast JSON parsing
 - Advanced JSON querying with support for nested keys and array indexing
 - Support for processing multiple JSON files in batch
 - Multiple output format options:
   - Raw JSON
-  - Google Cloud AI compatible format
   - Pretty-printed JSON
 - Interactive menu with arrow key navigation
-- Automatic processing of JSON files from 'JSON go here' to 'JSON fresh here' folders
+- Automatic processing of JSON files from 'JSIN' to 'JSON' folders
 - Error handling with informative messages
-- Deployable on Replit and other platforms

 ## Installation